 - Students should make up any missed work for the class for any absences. - The student will receive a percent reduction of the score they earn for any work missed during an unexcused absence, provided the work is completed in a timely manner.
-(See the Attendance Policy for further details based on number of occurrences.) - When absent, missed tests and quizzes will be put in the Testing Center at teacher discretion.
-It is the responsibility of the student to make up the missed assessments outside of the regular school day. - All missing assignments and assessments will be made up in a timely manner at the discretion of the teacher whose class was missed.
+(See the Attendance Policy for further details based on number of occurrences.) - When absent, missed tests and quizzes will be put in the Test Center at teacher discretion.
+It is the responsibility of the student to make up the missed assessments outside of the regular school day.
+The Test Center is open M-F, 3-4pm. - All missing assignments and assessments will be made up in a timely manner at the discretion of the teacher whose class was missed.
 Teachers are not required to give credit for late work that is not completed in a timely manner.